Sp(n,1) admits a proper 1-cocycle for a uniformly bounded representation: Abstract

 \section{Abstract}

-We show that the simple rank one Lie group $\Sp(n ,1)$ for any $n$ admits a proper $1$-cocycle for a uniformly bounded Hilbert space representation: i.e. it admits a metrically proper affine action on a Hilbert space whose linear part is a uniformly bounded representation.
-Our construction is a simple modification of the one given by Pierre Julg but crucially uses results on uniformly bounded representations by Michael Cowling.
-An interesting new feature is that the properness of these cocycles follows from the non-continuity of a critical case of the Sobolev embedding.
+We verify Shalom's conjecture for the simple real-rank-one Lie group $\Sp(n ,1)$ for any $n$: i.e. we show that it admits a metrically proper affine action on a Hilbert space whose linear part is a uniformly bounded representation.
+We provide two different proofs.
+Both approaches crucially use results on uniformly bounded representations by Michael Cowling.
+The first approach is quite abstract: it uses an automatic-properness result of Shalom and requires almost no computations.
+The second approach is explicit: we deduce the properness of cocycles from the non-continuity of a critical case of the Sobolev embedding.
 This work is inspired from Pierre Julg's work on the Baum--Connes conjecture for $\Sp(n,1)$.